pranall/AdvancedML-PortfolioProjects/Celebrity Facial Recognition/Celebrity Facial Recognition README.md

 ## Problem Statement

-The task of this project is to develop a Siamese Network that can accurately identify whether a given image contains the face of celebrity or not.
-The network should be trained and evaluated on a separate test set, and should achieve good performance on the task.
-The network should also be able to generalize to unseen images of celebrities, and should be able to handle variations in pose, lighting, and background.
-The final model should be able to classify an image as containing a celebrity's face with high confidence.
+The project aimed to develop a Siamese Network to determine whether an image contained a celebrity face.
+The network was trained and evaluated on separate datasets to achieve robust performance, generalize to unseen images, and handle variations in pose, lighting, and background.
+The final model classified images as containing a celebrity face with high confidence.

 -----